Delaplane Historic District

 Delaplane Historic District is a national historic district located at Delaplane, Fauquier County, Virginia.

-The rural village of Delaplane was founded in 1852 around the Piedmont Station of the newly chartered Manassas Gap Railroad (originally to link the Alexandria and Orange Railroad with the line running into the Shenandoah valley at Manassas; still operated by the Norfolk Southern Railroad).
-The railroad built a station, a warehouse and a store, and a town grew, as with the adjacent stops at Marshall and The Plains.
-As Delaplane prospered, the previously prosperous town of Paris on the Dumfries-Winchester Road (Virginia Route 17), lagged.
-The town's name was changed in 1874 to honor its postmaster and owner of the general store, Washington E. Delapane.
+The rural village of Delaplane was founded in 1852 around the Piedmont Station of the newly chartered Manassas Gap Railroad (originally to link the Alexandria and Orange Railroad with the line running into the Shenandoah Valley at Manassas; still operated by the Norfolk Southern Railroad).
+The railroad built a station, a warehouse, and a store, and a town grew, as with the adjacent stops at Marshall and The Plains.
+As Delaplane prospered, the previously prosperous town of Paris on the Dumfries-Winchester Road (Virginia Route 17) lagged.
+The town's name was changed in 1874 to honor its postmaster and owner of the general store, Washington E. Delaplane.

 The historic district today looks much like in 1861, when troops embarked en route to the First Battle of Bull Run, although that conflict (and troop movements of Union and Confederate Forces, including Mosby's Rangers) devastated the area.
-The surrounding area is part of the Commonwealth of Virginia's Mosby Heritage area, the first such heritage area and designated in order to draw attention to the historic, natural and cultural resources in this section of Northern Virginia.
+The surrounding area is part of the Commonwealth of Virginia's Mosby Heritage area, the first such heritage area and designated in order to draw attention to the historic, natural, and cultural resources in this section of Northern Virginia.
 It was listed on the National Register of Historic Places in 2004.
-It is included in the larger Crooked Run Valley Rural Historic District (at its southern end) also designated that year.
+It is included in the larger Crooked Run Valley Rural Historic District (at its southern end), also designated that year.